HarshitPachori/HarshitPachori/README.md

 ## About me :sparkles:

-####  I am Harshit Pachori, 3rd year CSE student.
+####  I am Harshit Pachori, final year CSE student.
 I love exploring new technologies and building cool automation projects.
 I also like to meet new peoples and work with them.   ####